Hemp milk recipe for George Monbiot

 During our chat, I promised to send George the recipe for one of the most nutritious, simplest and quickest plant-based milks there is.
+Hemp milk.
 So here it is.

 You will need nothing more than:

-1 cup of hulled hemp seeds/ Cannabis Sativa (industrial hemp contains no THC)
+1 cup of hulled hemp seeds/ Cannabis Sativa (this industrial hemp contains insignificant THC residue)

-2 cups of water (cold or below 42°C to keep the nutritional properties)
+2 cups of water (cold or below 42°C to keep hemp's nutritional properties)

-NOTE: 1:2 ratio of hulled seeds - water will give a creamy texture of no-cow-milk with a nutty taste
+NOTE: The 1:2 ratio of hulled seeds to water will give a creamy texture with a nutty taste.

-You may add raw chocolate, dates, or any other goodies for a desired final taste.
-You can store your milk refrigerated for a couple of days but, as with all the food, it is best to make it fresh to keep its sattvic properties.
+Finally, to flavour your milk, you may add raw chocolate, dates, or chai spices etc. You can store your milk refrigerated for a couple of days, yet my advice, it is best to make it always fresh to keep its sattvic properties.